oivoodoo/resume/resume.md

     -   Working on the deployments tasks.
 Learning Ansible and Docker for building container based hosts.
     -   Developing the advertisement platform for the mobile devices.
-    -   Brainstom and prototype the new approach for some parts of the application.
+    -   Brainstorm and prototype the new approach for some parts of the application.
-    -   Writing specs and cucumber scenarios for integration tests for our api endpoints.
+    -   Writing specs and cucumber scenarios for integration tests for our API endpoints.

 *   **Yardstick**